harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/kubernetes-cd-quickstart.md

 ## Clean Up

-For steps on deleting the Delgate, go to [Delegate a delegate](../../../platform/2_Delegates/manage-delegates/delete-a-delegate.md).
+For steps on deleting the Delgate, go to [Delete a delegate](../../../platform/2_Delegates/manage-delegates/delete-a-delegate.md).

 ## Next Steps